kpegion/SubX/README.md

   This code was tested with Python version 2.7.5

  # GrADS

     getSubXIRI.gs -- A sample program for getting SubX data.

 Note that the output files in this case will contain all ensemble members and levels as opposed to the other codes which write the ensemble members and levels as separate files.
+These output files will NOT work properly with the Matlab data processing codes above because they produce files in a different format.

 Mapping the dimensions appropriately in GrADS across the IRI OpenDAP server can be challenging.
 Jennifer Adams (COLA/GMU) has provided the following information to assist GrADS users in understanding how this works..